javers/javers.github.io/documentation/spring-boot-integration/index.md

 <h3 id="Javers-SQL-Repository">Javers SQL Repository</h3>

-The Javers’ SQL starter creates a [JaversSqlRepository](/documentation/repository-configuration/#sql-databases) instance connected to your application’s database, which is managed by the Spring Data starter.
+The Javers SQL starter creates a [JaversSqlRepository](/documentation/repository-configuration/#sql-databases) instance connected to your application’s database, which is managed by the Spring Data starter.

 Here is the list of `JaversSqlRepository` properties with default values